A moduli stack of tropical curves: Introduction

 \subsection{A tropical moduli functor}

 In this article we develop a stack-theoretic approach to the moduli spaces of tropical curves that naturally resolves the same issue in tropical geometry.
 We propose a \emph{tropical moduli functor}

 over the category of rational polyhedral cones.
 It associates, to a rational polyhedral cone $\sigma$, the groupoid of genus $g$, $n$-marked stable tropical curves $\Gamma$ with edge lengths taking values in the dual monoid $S_\sigma$ to $\sigma$. {This is the notion of} a \emph{tropical curve over $\sigma$} (see Section \ref{section_modulifunctor} for details).
-The idea is that, while the real (or integer) edge lengths on a tropical curve encode the deformation parameters of a one-parameter degeneration of an algebraic curve, allowing the edges to take lengths in $S_\sigma$ keeps track of higher-dimensional deformation parameters of multi-parameter degenerations.
+The idea is that, while integer, or even real, edge lengths on a tropical curve encode the deformation parameters of a one-parameter degeneration of an algebraic curve, e.g., over the spectrum of a valuation ring with value group $\mathbb{Z}$ or $\mathbb{R}$, allowing the edges to take lengths in $S_\sigma$ keeps track of higher-dimensional deformation parameters of multi-parameter degenerations.
+We will see in Section \ref{sec:real} how allowing edge lengths in $S_\sigma$ may be generalized to edge lengths in more general monoids including $\mathbb{R}_{\geq 0}^n$.
 We prove the following representability theorem in Section~\ref{sec:tropcurves}.

 \begin{maintheorem} The moduli functor $\calM_{g,n}^{\trop}$ is representable by a cone stack, i.e. by a geometric stack over the category of rational polyhedral cone complexes. \end{maintheorem}

 We refer the reader to Section \ref{section_conestacks} for the precise definition of a cone stack.
 Here, we emphasize the following analogy with algebraic geometry instead: